jonnonz1/nz-statute-book/acts/public/2025/land-transport-management-time-of-use-charging-amendment-act-2025.md

   (3) For each proposed time of use charging area, the scheme proposal must identify the anticipated change in service level (including traffic flow) caused by the proposal, including a representative sample of travel times and travel volumes for trips in the scheme region affected by the scheme.
   (1) Before submitting a scheme proposal to the responsible Minister, the scheme board—
-    (a) must carry out public consultation in the scheme region; and (b) must consult any local authority in the scheme region that is not a member of the scheme; and (c) if the scheme is in Auckland, must consult Auckland Transport.
+    (a) must carry out public consultation in the scheme region; and (b) must consult any local authority in the scheme region that is not a member of the scheme.
+    (c)
   (2) When carrying out public consultation under subsection (1)﻿(a), the scheme board must make the impact assessment produced under section 65ZD(1)﻿(a) available to the public.
   (1) The scheme board may, in accordance with section 65ZG, submit a scheme proposal to the responsible Minister.
   (2) The scheme proposal must be accompanied by—